 - We want our children to grow up equipped for their future.
 We recognise the challenge that our pupils face growing up in an increasingly complex world, in particular with the challenges that they face in the online world.
 Therefore, we want our children to know how to keep themselves and others safe and healthy, and how to manage their academic, personal, social and online lives in a positive way.

-- We want all our children to leave Hayward’s with experience and skill in the five Hayward’s Hero Learning Behaviours; Maturity, Focus
+- We want all our children to leave Hayward’s with experience and skill in the five Hayward’s Hero Learning Behaviours; Maturity, Focus, Respect, Honesty and Perseverance.

 - We want our children to have the tools needed to manage challenges they experience growing up.
 We recognise that many of our children experience challenging situations in their young lives and consequently want our PSHE provision to support the building of self-confidence, self-efficacy, coping strategies and the resilience to ‘bounce back’ from these difficult experiences.